jazzu/resourceful/README.markdown

 Unfortunately, Alice ends up with five hours of work, while Bob and Eve have only three hours to worry about.
 With longer task lists this will be less of an issue, of course.

-More examples in the form of tests are in the `test` directory.

-== Usage

-Instantiate class with your task and resource arrays, and tell it to do scheduling.
-This results in an array that has tasks in their original order, compared by task name.
-If there are not enough resources (ie. task requires more workers than are available in the resource array), a `NotEnoughResourcesError` will be raised with the task name, resouces required, and resources available embedded.

-Notice, that if you have identical task names, resulting task order may not be identical to the original task list.